annexi-strayline/gprbuild/doc/gprbuild_ug/gnat_project_manager.rst

 package Builder in aggregate projects
 -------------------------------------

-As mentioned above, only the package ``Builder`` can be specified in an aggregate project.
-In this package, only the following attributes are valid:
+When used in an aggregate project, only the following attributes of this package are valid:

 .. index:: Switches attribute